zwbetz-gh/nightwatchjs-template/README.md

 - IntelliSense (code-completion) for page objects, since they're Plain Old JavaScript Objects
 - Sample templates for how to structure your page objects and tests
+- Custom helper for boilerplate actions like click, set value, and assert value
 - Custom `beforeEach` and `afterEach` hooks to do common operations
 - Built-in WebDriver environments for ChromeDriver, ChromeDriver headless, GeckoDriver, and GeckoDriver headless
 - Custom reporting in JSON, XML, and HTML formats